victor-dklv/dklv-vue3-npm-package/README.md

 ### <a id="imageslider"></a>Image slider

-To use the image slider add the dklv-image-slider to your component
+To use the image slider add the dklv-image-slider to your component.

 #### Variables: